cloudspout/terraform-aws-fargate-influxdb-efs/README.md

 This module for Terraform (`0.12+`) helps to create the required resources to have an InfluxDB using EFS on ECS Fargate

+This can be deactivated for testing purposes via `use_efs = false`.
+But keep in mind that the storage available to task in ECS-Fargate is limited!

 ## Usage

 ```hcl